okazimi/Kafka-Training/README.md

 ### - Change number of partitions for a specific topic
 ### - Send Producer Data to Consumers of different Groups

-## Running Avro Topics Consumer/Producer Via Docker
+## Running Avro Topics Consumer/Producer With Docker
 ### Execution Process
 #### In IDE
 1. Set Run Configuration to *Docker*